 What is USP 661?

-USP <661> refers to a set of analytical standards defined by the U.S. Pharmacopeia (USP) to help ensure the safety of a variety of health-related products when packaged in plastic containers.
+USP <661> refers to a set of analytical standards defined by the U.S. Pharmacopeia (USP) to help ensure the safety of a variety of health-related products composed of and/or packaged in plastic containers.
 These products include pharmaceuticals, biologics, dietary supplements, and devices.
-The polymers outlined in USP <661> include high-density polyethylene (HDPE), low-density polyethylene (LDPE), polypropylene (PP), polyethylene terephthalate (PET), and polyethylene terephthalate G (PETG).
-In order for plastic packaging to be approved for use with an FDA-approved therapeutic product, data must show that the packaging conforms to USP <661> standards and performance criteria.
+The polymers outlined in the USP <661> subchapters include high-density polyethylene (HDPE), low-density polyethylene (LDPE), polypropylene (PP), polyethylene terephthalate (PET), polyethylene terephthalate G (PETG), and plasticized polyvinyl chloride (PVC).
+In order for plastic packaging to be approved for use with an FDA-approved therapeutic product, data must show that the material/packaging conforms to USP <661> standards and performance criteria.

-EKG Labs supports USP <661>, <661.1>, and <661.2> analytical testing for pharmaceutical, combination product, and medical device packaging.
-Our experience working with polymer materials and active ingredients uniquely positions us an industry leader in therapeutic product packaging testing.
+EKG Labs supports USP <661> (for legacy and delayed 661.X implementation), <661.1>, <661.2>, and <665> analytical testing for pharmaceutical, combination product, and medical device industries.
+Our experience working with polymer materials and active ingredients uniquely positions us an industry leader in therapeutic product manufacturing and packaging testing.
 We understand the unique interactions that are possible when components come in contact with one another.
-EKG Labs will work to identify any impurities or degradants associated with the material contact and, if necessary, will help to identify alternative packaging materials.
+EKG Labs will work to identify any impurities or degradants associated with the material contact and, if necessary, will help to identify alternative manufacturing or packaging materials.

 - Infrared Spectroscopy